-In areas which are not under lockdown, post-funeral gatherings, such as wakes, can continue to take place in regulated venues (e.g. hospitality venues) with up to a maximum of 20 people attending.
-Outwith regulated venues, any gathering for a wake/ post-funeral gathering must adhere to the general rules on indoor and outdoor gatherings.
+Outwith regulated venues, any gathering for a post-funeral gathering must adhere to the general rules on indoor and outdoor gatherings.

-Physical distancing requirements in regulated venues may mean that less than the maximum of 20 people can attend the post-funeral gathering.
+Physical distancing requirements in regulated venues may mean that less than the maximum number of people set by the Scottish Government can attend the post-funeral gathering.
 It is recommended that you check with the venue in advance how many people can be accommodated while still observing physical distancing guidance.

 Funeral-related commemorative events

-In all areas of Scotland, funeral-related commemorative events (e.g. ashes scatterings, stone setting, visiting a grave) can take place but should be limited to a maximum of 20 people.
+In all areas of Scotland, funeral-related commemorative events (e.g. ashes scatterings, stone setting, visiting a grave) can take place but attendance should be limited in line with the attendance limits for funerals, according to the relevant protection level.
 Physical distancing should be adhered to at all times.